quantxt/api-docs/README.md

 ```

-### Tagging
+### Extraction and Mining

-Tagging (or labeling) is the process of identifying and labeling entities found in the unstructured content.
-Tagging can be done using unsupervised models as well as using user-defined data dictionaries.
-We will cover both approaches in below.
+Data Extraction and Mining is the process of identifying entities found in the unstructured content using entity dictionaries and formatting it into structured format.
+Unstructured data can be streamed from content files, data APIs or directly from public URLs.

-#### Tagging content files
+#### Mining Content Files

 First, upload all content files for tagging via the following call: